top border

 Our Young Canada Works summer grant student, Austin Larson, offers a peek into his new job at our Hoffmann and Son Site.

 Have you ever wondered what the lower mainland of B.C. was like 120 years ago?
-In a time where people used to make do with simpler tools to achieve their goals, what hardships did they face?
+In a time when people used to make do with simpler tools to achieve their goals, what hardships did they face?
 And what would experiencing the birth of a railway spanning Canada feel like, and how would it have affected someone’s life right here in Pitt Meadows?
-This is what I wanted to find out, and there is no better place for that but right here.
+This is what I wanted to find out, and there is no better place for that than right here.
 My name is Austin Larson, I’m a student from Simon Fraser University here to assist the Pitt Meadows Museum this summer with accessioning artifacts and helping with the many community events the museum is a part of.

 This summer I have been tasked with photographing, measuring, and recording details of artifacts in the forge of the Hoffmann and Son Site.
-As in most forges, most of the tools and equipment were hand crafted or modified by Hans Hoffmann, making each artifact very unique with its specific niche in his shop.
+As in most forges, most of the tools and equipment were hand-crafted or modified by Hans Hoffmann, making each artifact very unique with its specific niche in his shop.
 After Hans retired from ditch digging in 1979, he noticed his shop was the only one left that still took the time to “make parts for old, odd, interesting engines,” and to do it with “old, odd, interesting equipment,” which makes identifying the use of an old, odd, interesting tool made by his hands an exciting challenge.

 I have only just begun my work here, but I have spent almost all of it unearthing old information which has seemed forgotten by the recent generation.
 While accessioning artifacts I try to discern their uses and origins, often leading me on a small hunt through the museum’s library for an old book on the subject in my spare time.
 While reading I always uncover new information which has me hunting down other artifacts in the museum’s collection, and the cycle repeats itself.
 It reminds me of a quote by Albert Einstein, “As our circle of knowledge expands, so does the circumference of darkness surrounding it;” for everything I learn of the past, even more questions arise to hook my intrigue.